-The Reality ISO image/DVD contains the PDS History Tool, Reality, the online documentation and all of the Reality external components.
+This release contains the PDS History Tool, Reality, the Online Documentation and all of the Reality external components.
 See the Reality Release Information for details.

 The PDS History Tool must always be installed first and will be installed automatically if not already present.